ethereum-optimism/optimism-tutorial/getting-started/README.md

 This tutorial teaches you the basics of Optimism development.
 Optimism is [EVM equivalent](https://medium.com/ethereum-optimism/introducing-evm-equivalence-5c2021deb306), meaning we run a slightly modified version of the same `geth` you run on mainnet.
-Therefore, we the differences between Optimism development and Ethereum development are minor.
+Therefore, the differences between Optimism development and Ethereum development are minor.
 But a few differences [do exist](https://community.optimism.io/docs/developers/build/differences/#).

 #### See video